Photographer Steve McCurry: Insights from My First-Ever Trip to Antarctica

 McCurry: I had heard that the Drake Passage is often referred to as the ‘Drake Shake’ or the ‘Drake Lake,’ but on our way to Antarctica, it was very smooth sailing.
 On the return, we had some movement and choppy water, but overall it was quite comfortable.

-Do you have any equipment tips for photographers travelling to Antarctica?
+Do you have any equipment tips for photographers traveling to Antarctica?

 Penguins, Antarctica 2019